joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ((,),{(,,Mary,UK,5.5),(,,Alex,US,5.5),(,,Steve,US,6.5),(,,Ellen,UK,5.0),(,,Ted,UK,6.0)})
 ```

-Althrough this is hard to look at, you will see that the first entry
+Although this is hard to look at, you will see that the first column
-is are the values for all of the columns which are being cubed over,
+are the values for the columns that are being cubed over.
-and the second column are bags of all the rows.
+The second column are bags of all the rows matching that
+aggregation.
-This is almost identical to the way `GROUP BY` works, except there
+This is almost identical to the way `GROUP BY` works, except that there
-are additional columns with `NULL` values corresponding to buckets
+are additional columns with `NULL` values (corresponding to to
-which aggregate over that quantity.
+aggregations over all of that column).

-Now, to compute the average height, we can use thecode:
+Now, to compute the average height, we use the `FOREACH` and `AVG` code as before:

 ```
 heights = FOREACH cubed GENERATE
     FLATTEN(group) AS (gender, sport),
-    COUNT(cube) AS num_people,
+    COUNT_STAR(cube) AS num_people,
     AVG(cube.height) AS avg_height;
 ```